Ecopoetry: History

+Examples

 Since then, a spate of poetry anthologies and books has appeared, either employing the word explicitly or using the idea as a guiding principle.
-Recent instances include Alice Oswald's The Thunder Mutters (2005), Forrest Gander & John Kinsella's Redstart: an Ecological Poetics, and Earth Shattering: Ecopoems, edited by Neil Astley at Bloodaxe Books (2007) and Clare Shaw's Flood (2018).
+Recent instances include Alice Oswald's The Thunder Mutters (2005), Forrest Gander & John Kinsella's Redstart: an Ecological Poetics, and Earth Shattering: Ecopoems, edited by Neil Astley at Bloodaxe Books (2007) which included recognised ecopoets such as Gary Snyder, John Burnside, Mario Petrucci and Alice Oswald.
+There was also Clare Shaw's Flood (2018).

 One of the chief characteristics of Ecopoetry, as defined by James Engelhardt, is that it is connected to the world in a way that implies responsibility: as with other models that explore and assume engagement (Marxism, feminism, etc.), Ecopoetry is "surrounded by questions of ethics".
 Meanwhile, as a means of describing poetry or poetic projects that embrace the ecological imperative for personal sensitivity and social change, Ecopoetry has been cited by such writers as John Burnside and Mario Petrucci.
 Indeed, Ecopoetry is now more than a subgenre of poetry that simply takes ecology or the environment as its subject; rather, it has begun to be viewed by some critics and artists as part of a much wider, burgeoning artistic movement that, collectively, serves to challenge and influence the non-sustainable habits of culture, politics, economics, and art itself.